richardp6889/sep10-freedom-project/tool/learning-log.md

 Something I will try next is:
 The next thing is will try is using these shapes to make something out of many of them.
 Also using more shapes than just the cubes and spheres.

+03/11/2024
+Something that I worked on this week was purely making shapes out of these blocks.
+No really anythin else but making a stack or cubes and spheres and other thing of of these elements.